arjunthazhath2001/one-data-solutions/task1/README.md

 ### 🧠 Key Learnings

 * Docker inside Docker: **Jenkins runs inside Docker, but can use host Docker via socket bind**
-* `Dockerfile.jenkins`: Used to install Docker CLI inside Jenkins container. only then jenkins can run docker commands
+* `Dockerfile.jenkins`: Used to install Docker CLI inside Jenkins container.
+Only then Jenkins can run Docker commands
 * Container Cleanup: Necessary to prevent **“port already in use”** errors
-* CI Flow: We now have a working CI pipeline that rebuilds and runs your app every time you update GitHub.
+* CI Flow: I now have a working CI pipeline that rebuilds and runs my app every time I update GitHub.